muarshad01/LLM/Notes/lecture29_notes.md

 ## Temperature Scaling

-* How to reduce the randomness in the output tokens
+* How to __reduce the randomness__ in the output tokens?
-* Until now, the generated token is selected corresponding to the largest probability score among all the tokens in the vocabulary.
+* Until now, the generated token is selected corresponding to the __largest probability score__ among all the tokens in the vocabulary.
-* this leads to a lot of randomness and diversity in the generated text
+* This leads to a lot of randomness and diversity in the generated text

-#### Techniques to controlling randomness
+#### Techniques for Controlling Randomness
-* We'll learn two techniques to control this randomness:
+* There are two main techniques:
-1. Temperature scaling
+1. Temperature Scaling
-2. Top-k sampling
+2. Top-k Sampling

 #### Temperature scaling
 * Replace `argmax` with __probability distribution__
-* multi-nomial probability distribution samples next token according probability score.
+* __Multi-nomial probability distribution__ samples next token according probability score.

 ***